Track mileage automatically

 Get started

-January 15, 2024 - 10 min read
+December 20, 2024 - 10 min read

 Your Guide to IRS Mileage Reimbursement

 Welcome to our guide to mileage reimbursement In the USA.
 Here, you'll find an overview of important information that will help you navigate the rules of mileage reimbursement at the workplace and deducting mileage as self-employed.
-We'll provide you with concise answers, without neglecting the important details.
+We'll provide you with concise answers without neglecting the important details.

 What is mileage reimbursement?

 Mileage reimbursement is the compensation you receive for using your personal vehicle for business purposes.
-The IRS mileage reimbursement covers the use of specific vehicles, namely: cars, vans, pickups, and panel trucks.
+The IRS mileage reimbursement covers the use of specific vehicles, namely cars, vans, pickups, and panel trucks.
 Mileage reimbursement is normally calculated on a per-mile basis and covers all expenses of owning and running your vehicle for the business portion of its use.

 Employees usually receive mileage reimbursement from employers.
 Self-employed and independent contractors can deduct business mileage expenses from their taxes, and employers who provide mileage reimbursements to employees can account for these as business expenses.